Sergie-AGA/web-dev-explorer-next/README.md

 ## Running the project

 This is mainly a Next JS project.
 Node 18.17+ is recommended for smooth functionality.
 All you should need to run this is installing the modules and running the dev script list on the package.json.
+Projects which use Supabase will error, as the env variables have not been committed.

 ## Documentation